I love the combination of the rugged shell casing (which has been fired) with the sparkly quartz. Want one?

 Using a pen, I wrapped the wire into a circle (the pen helped me keep the shape, but you can freehand it) and then wrapped the wire tightly around the base of the loop.

-You can also drill two holes in the side of the casings (use a nail to make a dent first, so your drill bit doesn't slip off) and run the chain through the casing.
+Alternatively, you can also drill two holes in the side of the casings (use a nail to make a dent first, so your drill bit doesn't slip off) and run the chain through the casing.
 With this method, you can even use a hunk of rock glued into the casing, instead of a proper bead, and string the chain through the holes.

 Here's an example of how that would look, from etsy seller Changes Jewelry: